 You may or may not be aware that the date for transformation from WHMIS 1988 to WHMIS 2015 is fast approaching.
 By December 1, 2018 all workplaces must be in compliance of the new legislation for WHMIS 2015.

-WHMIS 2015 Education and Training is available from the Saskatchewan Association for Safe Workplaces in Health (SASWH) at NO CHARGE FOR G22 MEMBERS, therefore, as a member you are eligible to access a number of our free available resources to assist you through the transformation.
+WHMIS 2015 Education is available from the Saskatchewan Association for Safe Workplaces in Health (SASWH) at NO CHARGE FOR G22 MEMBERS, therefore, as a member you are eligible to access a number of our free available resources to assist you through the transformation.

 - Program development assistance/one on one assistance with our Workplace Specialists;

 - WHMIS 2015 policy templates in accordance with the Safety Management System; and

 - Access to all Safety Data Sheets through the Sitehawk website (provincial database).

 For further information, contact your area Workplace Safety Specialist for assistance.

 Fentanyl/Opioids and Personal Protective Equipment (PPE)